Hospital operator HCA spends big to keep nurses on board

 A generation of Baby Boomer nurses are retiring, while younger staff can choose from many job opportunities outside hospitals that offer higher salaries and better hours.

-HCA and smaller rival Tenet Healthcare are particularly vulnerable in fast-growing Texas and Florida, where up to 40 percent of nurses will retire in the coming years, according to healthcare worker groups.
+HCA and smaller rival Tenet Healthcare (THC.N) are particularly vulnerable in fast-growing Texas and Florida, where up to 40 percent of nurses will retire in the coming years, according to healthcare worker groups.
 Half of HCA’s hospitals are located in those states and account for 48 percent of revenue.

 HCA faces stiff competition for these nurses, however.
 Reuters interviews with more than a dozen rival hospitals in those two states found that many already offer similar benefits to what HCA plans to introduce.